 Those with English as their first language can enjoy a similar take-home task based around gathering as much knowledge as possible around a language chosen by the teacher based on those within the classroom.

-The session will not only allow EAL students to share and collaborate with peers, but instill confidence within them to openly talk about their family’s language and culture.
+The session will not only allow EAL students to share and collaborate with peers, but instil confidence within them to openly talk about their family’s language and culture.

 Everyone’s a winning learner!